hackingjpr/Group3-4App/README.md

-# *Disclaimer: This app is designed exclusively for research purposes and strictly not for diagnostic use.*
+# *Disclaimer: This app is designed exclusively for research purposes and strictly not for diagnostic or clinical use.*